wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-endpoints/messaging-gateway.md

 This sample scenario demonstrates creating a proxy service with a publishWSDL element.
 The published WSDL's methods act as the Message Gateway, hiding details of the actual backend service, and exposing only domain-specific methods to the client application.

 Proxy services in WSO2 MI act as Messaging Gateways, abstracting the details of the actual backend services from implementing clients.
-For a more complex example of how WSO2 MI can act as a Messaging Gateway, refer to the Health Care Scenario, where a single Proxy Service acts as a Messaging Gateway between several backend services.
+For a more complex example of how WSO2 MI can act as a Messaging Gateway, refer to the [Health Care Scenario]({{base_path}}/learn/integration-tutorials/exposing-several-services-as-a-single-service/), where a REST API acts as a Messaging Gateway between several backend services.

 The diagram below depicts how to simulate the sample scenario using WSO2 MI.